cocos/cocos-docs/en/shader/surface-shader/surface-data-struct.md

 The surface material data structure defines a series of physical parameters used to calculate the final color of the object's surface, such as albedo, roughness, etc.

-> Note: The material data model must be used in conjunction with the lighting model.
+> **Note**: The material data model must be used in conjunction with the lighting model.

 ## Type of Surface Material Data